Berlin police officer accused of leaking information to AfD after Christmas market attack | DW | 05.06.2020

 Calls for removal

 The Berlin officer's phone was reportedly confiscated last year during an investigation into the Neukölln attacks.
-That is when investigators first discovered the chat group.
+That's when investigators first discovered the chat group.

 The Berlin police did not disclose whether the officer will be disciplined internally.

-Member of Germany's Bundestag Martina Renner, from the leftist Die Linke party, called for consequences for the officer.
+Martina Renner, a member of Germany's Bundestag with the leftist Die Linke party, called for consequences for the officer.

 "Anyone who passes on internal police information to enemies of democracy and to suspected arsonists needs to be out of this job," she said.